28th July 2021

-Peloton is one of the biggest names in exercise equipment, with its high-end exercise bikes grabbing the attention of the fitness-focused.
+Peloton is one of the biggest names in exercise equipment, with its high-end exercise bikes grabbing the attention of fitness fanatics.

-Up till now, Peloton's main focus has been exercise bikes, and it's one of the most premium brands in the exercise bike market – though it's now venturing into the treadmill market with the Peloton Tread (more on this below).
+Until now, Peloton's main focus has been exercise bikes, and it's one of the most premium brands in this area – although it's now venturing into treadmills with the Peloton Tread (more on this below).

 Table notes: Scores are based on an online survey of 3,548 members of the public in October 2020.
 Sample size for brand shown in brackets.
 Customer score: based on satisfaction with the brand and likelihood to recommend.
 Ease of use: the brands that scored highly in our survey had products that were rated as easy to use on a day-to-day basis.
 Build quality: brands that scored highly in this area had products that were rated as well made and designed.
 Value for money: high-scoring brands had products that were rated as worth the money they cost to buy.

 This the classic upright exercise bike with a 22-inch HD monitor for streaming classes on-demand.
 Classes range from beginners' tutorials to high-intensity sessions filmed at Peloton's New York City studio.

 The bike has an adjustable seat, handlebar and screen, along with a 'near-silent' belt drive.

 This is an even more premium product that expands on the standard Peloton's features.

 It has a 24-inch touchscreen that can fully rotate so you can get off the bike and complete strength and flexibility exercises from the floor while watching the screen.

 The Bike+ also works with an Apple Watch to transmit live data to it, and it has an automatic resistance adjustor that co-ordinates with the class you're streaming to vary exercise according to the instructor's callout.